Berkeley-CS61B/website-sp24/projects/proj1a/index.md

 at first, it will ultimately lead to the simplest implementation.

 Implement the constructor for `LinkedListDeque61B` to match the doubly-linked topology.

+{: .info}
-Along the way you'll need to create a `Node` class and introduce one or more instance variables.
+>Along the way you'll need to create a `Node` class and introduce one or more
+>instance variables.
 This may take you some time to understand fully.
+Your
-Your `LinkedListDeque61B` constructor **must** take 0 arguments.
+>`LinkedListDeque61B` constructor **must** take 0 arguments.

 Your nodes should be doubly-linked, and have exactly the necessary fields for a doubly-linked node.
 Additionally, you should only have